permas4edu/permas4edu/visper/FAQ/README.md

 Gnome decided to behave like MacOS for modal dialog windows [https://en.wikipedia.org/wiki/Modal_window] and forces such a window to stay above its mother window.
 For example, if you pick a node in VisPER where more than one node is positioned, the modal ChooseNodes dialog window pops-up and presents a table with all nodes near the picked point.
 Since you want to see graphical feedback for the referencing element of the selected node in table you may want to move the ChooseNodes dialog away from the RenderArea.
 This may not be possible if you run VisPER on a Gnome desktop.
 To allow modal dialog windows to be moved independent of their mother window on Gnome desktops do the following setting once in a shell console:
 ```
 gsettings set org.gnome.mutter attach-modal-dialogs false
 ```
+#### Black screen on Windows

+Try to manually set the GL Renderer to use your NVIDIA graphics card instead of the Intel HD graphics via the following steps:
+* NVIDIA Control Panel
+    + 3D Settings
+    + Manage 3D settings
+    + Click on “Program Settings” tab
+    + Select a program to customize, e.g. C:\Program Files\INTES\EDU\PermVis\M9v20\bin\visper.exe
+    + Select the preferred graphics processor for this program: High-performance NVIDIA processor
+    + Click “Apply”